A swarm of replicated state machines

 • Executes the messages on the selected canisters and records the execution results.

-All of the above modifies the data structure that we call state and acts as a transition function.
-Note that we can call this procedure a function only if it’s deterministic: given the same block and the same original state, the replica will modify the state in exactly the same way.
+All these actions modify the replica’s state data structure and act as a transition function.
+Note that we can call this procedure a function only if it’s deterministic: given the same block and the same original state, the replica will modify the state in the same way.
 Thanks to the careful design of execution algorithms and guarantees that WebAssembly provides, the procedure is indeed deterministic.

 Output function